What Types of Trademarks Are the Easiest to Defend?

 The USPTO defines suggestive marks as, “marks [that] when applied to the goods or services at issue, require imagination, thought, or perception to reach a conclusion as to the nature of those goods or services.”
 Examples of a suggestive mark would be “Speedi Bake” for frozen dough, “Noburst” for liquid antifreeze, and “Dri-Foot” for anti-perspirant deodorant for feet.

 Arbitrary marks, fanciful marks, and suggestive marks can be registered with the USPTO without proving “secondary meaning,” which leads to the next category: descriptive marks.

 A mark is considered merely descriptive if it describes an ingredient, quality, characteristic, function, feature, purpose, or use of the specified goods or services.
 In re Gyulay, 820 F.2d 1216 (Fed.
 Cir.
 1987).
 Descriptive trademarks only achieve federal trademark protection when they have acquired a “secondary meaning,” which usually takes years and a large advertising budget.
 Some examples are “Apple Pie” for potpourri and “Bed and Breakfast Registry” is just descriptive of lodging services.
 Obviously, if a mark is on the border between descriptive and suggestive, one would want the USPTO to determine it to be suggestive and not merely descriptive.

 This type of trademark cannot be protected because it is just a description of a category or class name for goods or services.
-Therefore, generic terms cannot function as trademark and are considered “free use,” which the USPTO believes benefits consumers.
+Therefore, generic terms cannot function as trademarks and are considered “free use,” which the USPTO believes benefits consumers.

 Interestingly, former trademarks can become “generic” and therefore no longer afforded trademark protection.
-Some examples are: aspirin, cellophane, escalator, kerosene, trampoline and videotape.
+Some examples are aspirin, cellophane, escalator, kerosene, trampoline and videotape.